Your Team Uses AI Wrong (and Research Proves It)

 Only 30% of users in Anthropic’s study define how they want to work with AI.
 It’s the lowest-effort, highest-impact change.

-Simple norms: “Before giving me the final answer, list the assumptions you’re making.”
-“If you don’t have enough information, ask me before completing.”
-“Give me two alternatives with pros and cons before the final result.”
+Simple norms work well: “Before giving me the final answer, list the assumptions you’re making.”
+Or: “If you don’t have enough information, ask me before completing.”
+Even just “Give me two alternatives with pros and cons” changes the output quality dramatically.

 For a deeper look at how different departments can define these norms for their specific functions, we wrote a detailed guide on AI beyond the engineering department.